 Oral supplementation of vitamin D usually has only minor risks and side effects.
 When used as directed and in compliance with the recommended dosage, side effects are rare.
 In some cases, however, symptoms such as nausea, vomiting, constipation or increased thirst may occur.

-The blood analyses and health checks we perform do not allow us to judge whether you are suitable for any of the lifestyle services.
-You may have allergies, physical or psychological conditions that could be a contraindication for the proposed lifestyle services.
-Therefore, please consult with your primary care physician or the appropriate specialist outside of CARE to assess whether the suggested Lifestyle services are appropriate for you.
-It is your sole responsibility to undergo additional health assessments, especially if you have any doubts about your suitability or are aware of any health concerns or problems.
+The blood tests and check-ups carried out do not allow us to judge whether you are suitable for one of the lifestyle services.
+You may have allergies or physical or psychological complaints that could be a contraindication for the proposed lifestyle services.
+Please therefore consult your (non-CARE) general practitioner to assess whether the proposed lifestyle services are suitable for you.
+It is your sole responsibility to undergo additional health checks, especially if you have any doubts about your suitability or are aware of any health concerns or problems.

 IHHT is a training method in which you put a mask on your mouth and nose and the oxygen level is reduced and increased in short intervals.
 In doing so, the method simulates extreme altitudes and creates an effect called "hypoxic stimulus".